THESPRYGUY/Project_agent_NEO/README.md

 ### Headers you'll see

-- `X-Request-ID` — echoed from client or generated per request.
+- `X-Request-ID` â€” echoed from client or generated per request.
-- `X-Response-Time-ms` — integer processing time for the request.
+- `X-Response-Time-ms` â€” integer processing time for the request.

 Error envelope example (uniform for 400/404/405/413/429/500):